 You can see that the placebo group (top row) shows significantly more brain atrophy than the group that took B vitamins (bottom row).

 It was discovered that high levels of homocysteine doubled the risk for developing Alzheimer’s back in 2002.
-Yet frustratingly little has been done with this information since.
-That’s why it’s up to each of us to take care of our own brain.
+Yet, little has been done with this information since.

 A Very Common Deficiency: Vitamin B12

-If your memory is poor or you’re in a constant state of brain fog, you may have a vitamin B12 deficiency.
+If your memory is poor or you’re in a constant state of brain fog, you should rule out a vitamin B12 deficiency.

 This is a very prevalent vitamin deficiency in the US.